 3.15 The economic recovery from Covid-19 appears to be slowing down, and is accompanied by higher levels of inflation, which it may prove difficult to eradicate.
 Whilst public expenditure has increased to levels not seen for many years, the main beneficiary has been the NHS rather than local government.
-The three-year Spending Review announced by the Chancellor in October 2021 set out a more favourable outcome for local government than expected but the impact at the individual authority level remains unclear.
+The three-year Spending Review announced by the Chancellor in October 2021 set out a more favourable outcome for local government than expected but this has only translated into a one-year settlement.